br-wa/schnorr-pz/README.md

 Outstanding TODOs:
 - The hash function used is very primitive (and is clearly unsafe).
 It is currently used as a proof-of-concept.
 - The implementation of FheUints can be improved.
 There is a lot of memory cloning, which ends up being very expensive.
+We should replace this with passing by reference when possible.